BlockchainCommons/provenance-mark-cli-rust/README.md

 ## Validating Marks

-The `provenance validate` command is used to validate one or more provenance marks.
-It accepts one or more `ur:provenance` URIs as arguments and checks them for integrity issues.
+The `provenance validate` command validates one or more provenance marks for integrity and chain continuity.
+It accepts provenance mark URs as arguments or can validate an entire chain directory.

 The validator checks for:
 - **Duplicates**: Exact duplicate marks in the input